I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Sand your board smooth starting with 120-grit, then finish with 220-grit for a clean surface.
-Apply two coats of dark walnut stain, letting each coat dry 45 minutes before the next.
+Sand your board smooth starting with 120-grit, then finish with 220-grit to get a smooth surface.
+Apply two coats of dark walnut stain letting each coat dry 45 minutes before applying the next coat.

-The stained wood top sits directly on the crate frame — no hardware needed — which means your golden still has full airflow and visibility inside.
+The stained wood top sits directly on the crate frame so no hardware is needed.
+This means your golden has full airflow and visibility inside.

-Seal your wood with a matte polyurethane coat — it protects against spills (because someone always knocks over the water bowl) and keeps that rich stain looking fresh for years.
+Seal the wood with a matte polyurethane coat.
+This will help guard against spills (someone always knocks over the water bowl) and keeps the rich stain looking fresh for years.

 📸 Photo credit: Instagram @pepper.exotics